MithrilJS/mithril.d.ts/readme.md

 ---

-For more example usage see the `tests` folder.
+For more example usage see the `test` folder.

 *Note that tests are not intended to run as-is, only that they compile without errors.